neilg63/substring-replace/README.md

 // the result is "path"
 ```

-### substring_replace_start and substring_replace_end
+### substring_replace_start, substring_replace_end and substring_replace_range

-*substring_replace_start* replaces the start of a string to a specified end character index, while *substring_replace_end* replaces the remainder of string from a specified start character index.
+*substring_replace_start* replaces the start of a string to a specified end character index, while *substring_replace_end* replaces the remainder of string from a specified start character index. like *substring_replace*, *substring_replace_range*, accepts a start and end range, but the end parameter may have a negative value.
-In both methods, a negative index value means that many characters before the end of the string, e.g. if if char length is 15, -5 translates to 10.
+In all three methods, a negative index value in the last parameter means that many characters before the end of the string, e.g. if the character length is 15, -5 translates to 10
 ```rust
 // remove the first 2 characters and prepend the string "xyz" let new_string = "abcdefgh".substring_replace_start("xyz", 2);